-You need to find ways to engage yourself; there’s no one to do it for you.
-You have to set your work hours and stick to those hours or risk feeling overworked to the point where you’re feeling tired and on the brink of burnout.
+When you work for yourself, you’re in charge.
+You have to set your work hours—and stick to those hours or risk feeling overworked to the point where you’re feeling tired and on the brink of burnout.

-So, don’t beat yourself up about it; no one is superhuman and sometimes just a small amount of time away will help you recharge your batteries so you can return feeling energized.
+Remember: no one is superhuman and sometimes just a small amount of time away will help you recharge your batteries—so you can return to work feeling energized.